Burnsedia/burnsedia.github.io/src/content/blog/CaseStudy-PrivateCloud-AI-Update.md

 Migrating to a private cloud saved over 99% in hosting costs while preserving performance and scalability.
 This case study shows how a strategic shift in infrastructure can create massive efficiency gains for early-stage startups.

+## Next step

+Use [boomerbill](https://boomerbill.net) to model infrastructure decisions against revenue and margin.

+Get weekly build and cost notes in the [newsletter](/newsletter).

+If you want a migration plan tailored to your stack, start from the [service page](/service).